 Often, one partner will buy a house during separation because of the need to live elsewhere.
 If a BFA is not yet in place, then it is important that the agreement specifies that it only deals with the property during the marriage and not separation.
 It is also important to make sure that you are honest about what you own while you are putting together a financial agreement.

 Binding Financial Agreements have specific statutory requirements, and you must seek independent legal advice separate to your partner/ex-partner when drafting one.
-If you require further assistance with your property settlement, get in touch with our family lawyers on 1300 544 755.
+If you require further assistance with your property settlement, get in touch with our business lawyers on 1300 544 755.